Trail Motorsport: Third Car history

 The third FitzBradshaw car made its debut in 2003, with Jimmy Spencer driving the No. 82 Jani-King Chevrolet at Texas, finishing sixth.
 Casey Atwood attempted the Charlotte spring race in the No. 82 NAVY Chevrolet, failing to qualify.
 Atwood later drove the car at the Tropicana Twister 300 sponsored by Jani-King, finishing 21st.
 Randy LaJoie drove the car again at Phoenix, finishing 14th.
 LaJoie continued to run the car part-time in 2004 with sponsorship from Jani-King and Goulds Pumps, his best finish being 13th at Las Vegas.
 Dave Blaney also ran two races in the car.

-In 2005, the team became a driver development team for Chip Ganassi Racing, and switched to Ganassi's No. 40 with sponsorship from Jani-King and Cottman Transmission.
+In 2005, the team became a driver development team for Chip Ganassi Racing, and switched to Ganassi's No. 40 with sponsorship from Jani-King and Cottman Transmission and Total Auto Care.
 Sterling Marlin began the season with the team, with Carlos Contreras and Ganassi development driver Scott Lagasse Jr. filling in.
 Towards the end of the season, Contreras, Paul Wolfe, and Erin Crocker got majority of the starts in the car.
 Reed Sorenson ran the Aaron's 312 at Atlanta in March in the car after the transmission on his regular No. 41 Discount Tire car mysteriously locked up during qualifying for the race.
 For 2006, Michael Waltrip purchased the team's owners points and began a partnership with FBR to run the No. 99 Aaron's Dodge.